The senior is the third member of her family to captain the BC softball team.

-Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her second year as head coach of the Eagles.
+Ashley Obrest assumed control of the Boston College softball program for the 2012 season and enters her third year as head coach of the Eagles.

 In her first campaign, Obrest guided Boston College to its first 20-win season in five years.
 The new skipper guided the Eagles to their best start in the previous decade, winning 10 of the first 12 games, before finishing with a 23-30 (3-18 ACC) mark.
 BC was victorious in the games versus NCAA Tournament teams, including the first defeat of a nationally ranked team (North Carolina) in three seasons.
 Under Obrest's tutelage, junior Nicole D'Argento pitched and hit her way to First Team All-ACC honors and freshman second baseman Andrea Filler collected a second team accolade.

 Following a two-year stint as the assistant coach, Obrest was promoted to head coach of Colgate University in July 2010.
 The 2011 season saw the Elmwood Park, Ill. native set a school record for most wins by a first year head coach (27) and led the Raiders to a regular season Patriot League title with a 16-3 conference mark.

 Colgate earned numerous honors under Obrest's tutelage.
 Rachel LeCoq was voted the Patriot League Pitcher of the Year and a first team All-League selection en route to being named to the Louisville Slugger/NFCA Northeast All-Region second team.
 Tera Vaughan was tabbed as the 2011 Patriot League Rookie of the Year, the NCAA Division I Hardest Person to Strike Out and was anot first team All-Patriot League selection.
 The Raiders also had four Patriot League second team honorees and a quartet of Academic Honor Roll selections that same year.